 The legal framework for promotion and certification of foreign investments is provided for mainly in the Investments Promotion Act (IPA) enacted in 1997 and the Regulation for the Implementation of the IPA adopted in 2007 (the IPA Regulation).
 The Minister of Economy, with the support of the Invest Bulgaria Agency, is directly responsible for implementing the government policy towards foreign investments.
 IPA supports the foreign investments by introducing a system of incentives for certified investments in tangible and intangible assets and the creation of new jobs related thereto in accordance with the General Block Exemption Regulation (EU) No. 651/2014 declaring certain categories of aid compatible with the internal market.

 Bulgarian law implements an investment certification approach.
 Depending on the size of the investment, the economic sector and the region of the country in which the investment is made, the investor may obtain a certificate for class of investment (Class A or Class B)16 or for priority investment projects.
-Based on this, the investor may benefit from a wide range of government incentives such as:
+On the basis of this, the investor may benefit from a wide range of government incentives such as:

 - purchase of, or acquisition against consideration of, limited rights in rem in immovable private state or municipal property located near the investment site without participating in a public tender procedure;